SwissDataScienceCenter/renku/docs/admin/prerequisites/certificates.rst

 Certificates
 ============

-You need a certificate for the ingress, you can deploy a certificate manager like LetsEncrypt (A.) or create manually a certificate and instert it as a k8s secret (B.).
+To use TLS you need valid certificates for the ingress by either deploying a certificate manager like LetsEncrypt or creating certificates manually and inserting them as k8s secrets.

-A. Use LetsEncrypt
+LetsEncrypt
 ------------------

 Copy and edit `manifests/cert-manager-issuer.yaml file <https://github.com/SwissDataScienceCenter/renku-admin-docs/blob/master/manifests/cert-manager-issuer.yaml>`_ to fill in the `email` field.